Intrepidd/rails-canhaz/README.md

 user.objects_with_permission(Article, :read) # Will return all the articles w/ read permissions for this user

-artice.subjects_with_permission(User, :read) # Will return all the users hat are able to read this article
+article.subjects_with_permission(User, :read) # Will return all the users hat are able to read this article

 #You can also remove permissions